 Falls are the leading cause of deadly and non-deadly accidental injuries for people aged 65 and older.
 Most falls happen at home and can be inside or outside.
 Most people trip and fall at floor level, not going up or down stairs.
 Older adults are more likely to be victims of falls, and the resulting injuries can affect their ability to lead an active life, or worse.

-Young children can get into everyday things that can poison them.
-Children like to play with things that they find because they can look or smell good.
-By nature they are curious.
+Young children can get into everyday items that can poison them.
+Children like to play with things that they find because they can look or smell good and by nature they are curious.
 Children may find new things appealing such as medicine, makeup, household chemicals, alcohol or plants.
 Babies and toddlers will put items in their mouth as they crawl or run around.

 Fires and burns are a main cause of death in the home.
 Older adults are most at risk.
 They might not be able to hear an alarm or get out of their home or apartment quickly.
 Older adults also may have difficulty seeing, smelling or hearing.